It seems we should be able to do better than a gigantic network with millions of parameters.

 Song Han gives presentation that probably touches on some of this.

 Quantizing to fewer bits is another popular approach.
-(8 bits - Dett15, 1 bit…)
+(8 bits, 1 bit…)

 How about, as presaged, matrix-sketching type approaches?
 Suggestive link with compressive sensing low rank matrix factorisation.
 HaMD15 looks like this, and it combines other approaches too, but there must be more?

-Here is an interesting attempt to examine the problem in reverse, and connect it to recurrent neural networks:
+Here is an interesting attempt to examine a related problem in reverse, and connect it to recurrent neural networks:

 Most modern neural network architectures are either a deep ConvNet, or a long RNN, or some combination of the two.
 These two architectures seem to be at opposite ends of a spectrum.
 Recurrent Networks can be viewed as a really deep feed forward network with the identical weights at each layer (this is called weight-tying).
 A deep ConvNet allows each layer to be different.
 But perhaps the two are related somehow.
 Every year, the winning ImageNet models get deeper and deeper.
 Think about a deep 110-layer, or even 1001-layer Residual Network architectures we keep hearing about.
 Do all 110 layers have to be unique?
 Are most layers even useful?